ineffably/moxijs/readme.md

 A few principles I'm trying to stick to:

 **PixiJS first** - You're working with actual PixiJS objects, not some abstraction layer that fights you.
-If you know PixiJS, you know most of MOXI already.
+If you know PixiJS, you know most of MOXIJS already.

 **Opt-in complexity** - Start simple.
 Add the stuff you need when you need it.
 Don't want physics?
 Don't use physics.
 Don't need parallax?
 Skip it.